New and young worker orientation

-Before you start work, you will be given health and safety orientation and training specific to your workplace.
-Depending on the nature of your workplace, topics could include workplace health and safety rules, emergency procedures, working alone, bullying and harassment, protective equipment and hazards you may be exposed to.
+Before you start work, you'll receive health and safety orientation and training specific to your workplace.
+Topics could include workplace health and safety rules, emergency procedures, working alone, bullying and harassment, protective equipment and hazards you may be exposed to.

-Learn more about the young or new worker orientation and training regulation.
+Learn more about WorkSafeBC's young or new worker orientation and training regulation.

-During your first week of employment, your supervisor will review with you all required employment documentation.
+During your first week, you and your supervisor will review all required employment documentation.
+You'll talk about:

-As a starting point, read Occupational Safety and Health HR Policy 04 (PDF, 206KB).
-This policy statement supports the core policy objective of ensuring “the public service promotes a safe and healthy workplace that supports the well-being of workers.”
+To start, read Occupational Safety and Health HR Policy 04 (PDF, 206KB).
+This policy statement supports the core policy objective of ensuring 'the public service promotes a safe and healthy workplace that supports the well-being of workers.'

-After you read HR Policy 4, your supervisor will review the New Employee Health & Safety Orientation (PDF, 110KB) with you.
+After you read HR Policy 4, your supervisor will review the New Employee Health & Safety Orientation (PDF, 225KB) with you.